dmlond/ballerina-hackathon-kubecon-na-19/README.md

     ```
     Note: If you are on minikube, get the hostname by executing `minikube ip`.
 Example: <MINIKUBE_IP>:<FRONTEND_EXTERNAL_PORT>

-    You have successfully installed the default application by now.
+    Congrats, You have successfully installed the default application by now.
 5. Run `kubectl delete -f ./release/kubernetes-manifests.yaml` to delete what's deployed.

-### Running Hipster Shop Application with Ballerina services
+### Running Hipster Shop Application with Ballerina Services
-We’ve already implemented the recommendation service in Ballerina, and the source code is available in `src/recommendatationservice_ballerina` directory.
+To help you get started, We’ve already implemented the recommendation service in Ballerina, and the source code is available in the `src/recommendatationservice_ballerina` directory.
 1. Run the `scripts/setup.sh` script.

 2. Check pods with `kubectl get pods`